IRCAD-IHU/sight-doc/Tutorials/src/TutoQml.rst

 ============================

 To manage your services in your application, you can use a `::fwServices::AppManager`.
-This class helps to create, start and stop the services according to their associated the data.
+This class helps to create, start and stop the services according to their associated data.
 It also allows to manage the connections.

 The easiest way is to add a class in your App that inherits from the AppManager and inherits from QObject to be instantiated in Qml.